Atlantic and Danville Railway

 The Atlantic and Danville Railway was a Class I railroad which operated in Virginia and North Carolina.
 The company was founded in 1882 and opened its mainline between Portsmouth, Virginia and Danville, Virginia in 1890.
-The Southern Railway leased the company from 1899–1949.
+The Southern Railway leased the company from 1899 to 1949.
 The Norfolk and Western Railway purchased the company in 1962 and reorganized it as the Norfolk, Franklin and Danville Railway.